massaynus/node-boilerplate/README.md

 # NodeJS boilerplate

+Made by @massaynus

+there are branches in each one a different setup for all your needs

+please checkout the repo at: <https://github.com/massaynus/node-boilerplate>

 ## What is this?

 This template will make it easy to start writing anything by configuring all the necessary infra out of the box.